Spend less time and energy loading and unloading barbells and more time destroying PRs. Here is a breakdown of the best deadlift jacks and wedges.

-Portable, durable, and with over 1,500 five-star ratings on Amazon, the Dead Wedge is a killer choice for keeping the bar in place and elevating it enough that you can quickly access plates on the sleeves.
+Portable, durable (it’s rated for over 900lbs), and with over 1,500 five-star ratings on Amazon, the Dead Wedge is a killer choice for keeping the bar in place and elevating it enough that you can quickly access plates on the sleeves.

 Other Deadlifting Gear Guides and Resources

-We love deadlifting and we love testing out the newest and greatest gear for deadlifting and writing about it.
+We love deadlifting and we love testing out the newest and greatest gear for deadlifting and sharing with you.

 3 Best Deadlifting Slippers (and Why You Should Use Them).
 Deadlifting slippers are a tool for safer, stronger lifts.
 Here is a breakdown of the best slippers for deadlifting, and why you should add them to your training.

 6 Best Deadlift Drop Pads (Lift Heavier and Protect Your Floors).
 Looking for the best set of deadlift pads for your home gym?
 Our expert guide lists the top options on the market so that you can protect your floor and focus on lifting heavy.

 The Best Deadlift Platforms for Home Gyms.
 Deadlift platforms are another excellent tool for the serious deadlifter.
 Protect your gear, improve your grip, and lift with confidence with our selection of the top deadlifting platforms on the market.